 At the top of almost all pages in all compendia the reader is advised: Music of all the Songs in this Book sold at Cole’s Book Arcade, Melbourne.

-Left: Cover of A. The Best Songbook in the World.
-Right: Cover of C. The Thousand Best Songs in the World, a combination of A. and B., The Funniest Songbook in the World.
+Left: C. The Best Songbook in the World, a combination of A. The Thousand Best Songs in the World (shown at right) and B. The Funniest Songbook in the World (not shown).

 In the preface to both A. and C., Cole says: